dkimhw/launch_school/js_109/js_109_written.md

 * Primitives & Variables

   * Reassigning a value does not affect any other variables that happen to have the same value.
-This is why `b` remains unchanged. `a` and `b` are independent - changing one does not affect the other
+This is why `b` remains unchanged. `a` and `b` are independent - reassigning one does not affect the other
   * Variables that have primitive values store those values in the variable.
 When you assign a new value to a variable, JavaScript changes the variable's content to the new value.

   ```javascript